openfoodfacts/openfoodfacts-server/docs/how-to-guides/develop-with-ory.md

 - Kratos knows where to go after redirecting from logout url as this is configured in kratos.yml

 ## Account Settings
-To change the account settings go to http://kratos.openfoodfacts.localhost:4455/settings
+To change the account settings click change account parameters in OFF which will redirect to http://kratos.openfoodfacts.localhost:4455/settings

-Have created an kratos_update_settings.pl that will update the users sto file after user has updating settings in kratos
+kratos_update_settings.pl will update the users sto file after user has updating settings in kratos

 What should be done:
 - After completing the settings flow send the user to http://world.openfoodfacts.localhost/cgi/kratos_update_settings.pl
-- When user clicks change account parameters in OFF send them to http://kratos.openfoodfacts.localhost:4455/settings
 - Add redirect in kratos_update_settings.pl either back to the settings page or to OFF

 After Updating Settings you can see the users updated sto file with